11th ARGANZ Meeting08-03-2019 - 10-03-2019

-On Wednesday 20 March (from 4.00pm) we will begin with informal drinks and registration.
+On Wednesday 20 March we will begin with informal drinks and registration.
 The official opening and welcome to Aotearoa (New Zealand) will be on Thursday morning prior to beginning the two and half day scientific programme.
 We have an exciting line up of international speakers to help address some of the topical issues in the etiology, diagnosis, clinical and endoscopic management of familial gastrointestinal cancer.
-The meeting will finish at Saturday lunchtime.

 The welcome reception is on Thursday at the waterfront Maritime Museum and the meeting dinner, preceded by a Mihi Whakatau (welcome) on Friday evening at the Auckland Museum set in the scenic Auckland Domain.

-The meeting venue is the SKYCITY Auckland Convention Centre, located in the heart of Auckland, where you will find yourselves a short walk from the harbour waterfront in the midst of the fantastic culture, dining and events happening throughout the city.
+The meeting venue is the SKYCITY Auckland Convention Centre, located in the heart of Auckland.

 For more details and registration please see InSiGHT website